 London School of Mosaic

-In 2017 I co-founded London School of Mosaic, based on the legacy of the socially engaged mosaic practice at Southbank Mosaics in Waterloo, where I volunteered since 2007.
-The charity took over abandoned premises under a social housing estate in Camden and established its education and volunteer offer there.
+In 2017 contributed to the set up of the London School of Mosaic (now closed), based on the legacy of the socially engaged mosaic practice at Southbank Mosaics in Waterloo, a CIC I volunteered for since 2007.
+The charity took over abandoned premises under a social housing estate in Camden and established its education and volunteer offer there between 2017 and 2025.
 This included:

 • setting up of a functional and efficient workshop space for bespoke craft courses for a team of freelance tutors, unlocking an unused workspace in a strategic location for social and economic impact